AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-timeline-view.md

 ### Edit the timeline view settings {#edit-the-timeline-view-settings}

-Update the timeline view settings to indicate what information should display in the timeline section of the view.
+Update the timeline view settings to indicate what information displays in the timeline section of the view.

-1. Create a timeline view, as described the article [Manage record views](../views/manage-record-views.md).
+1. Create a timeline view, as described in the article [Manage record views](../views/manage-record-views.md).
 1. Click **Settings**.
 1. Click **Date and time** in the left panel, then select a **Start date** and an **End date** to display on the timeline.
 You can choose the default Start and End dates, or you can choose any date field available.
-The bars representing the records start on the date you indicate for the Start date and end on the date corresponding with the End date.
+The bars representing the records start on the date that you indicate for the Start date and end on the date corresponding with the End date.

     >[!NOTE]
     >